This page requires Javascript. Please enable it to view the website.

 A coverage-maximizing sample of one VLM-driven Picbreeder archive

 The three diversity metrics, each measured in its own embedding space.
 The archive passes through SigLIP2 image embedding once; that single image embedding is reused by both the Visual Coverage plane and the joint Semantic Recall plane.
-The archive is also captioned by a VLM and text-embedded for Semantic Coverage, and the THINGS nouns are text-embedded into the same SigLIP2 space for Semantic Recall.
-Visual and Semantic Coverage are the k-covering radius of the archive in their space; Semantic Recall is the mean nearest-noun distance.
+The archive is also captioned by a VLM and text-embedded for Semantic Coverage, and a set of nouns is text-embedded into the same SigLIP2 space for Semantic Recall.
+Visual and Semantic Coverage are the k-covering radii of the archives embedded in their respective spaces; Semantic Recall is the mean nearest-noun distance.

 SweepSettingSemantic RecallVisual CoverageSemantic CoverageTree Balance (J¹)